 In order to qualify for the discount, all four tires must be winter tires and they usually must stay on the car from November until March.

 Not all insurers offer the winter tire discount.
 However, the insurers that do offer the discount will give you an average of 5% off your premiums.

 For more information on the importance of snow tires, check out this guide created by Canadian Tire.

 2) Anti-Theft Devices

 According to the Insurance Bureau of Canada, automobile theft costs Canadians nearly $1 billion every year.
 A whopping $542 million of that is paid by insurers to fix or replace stolen cars.
 It's no wonder then that many insurance companies reward their clients to invest in anti-theft devices.

-The typical anti-theft discount is five per cent off the comprehensive premium (which is only one part of your car insurance).
-In total, people can expect a discount of one to two per cent on average.
+The typical anti-theft discount is 5% off the comprehensive premium (which is only one part of your car insurance).
+In total, people can expect a discount of one to 2% on average.
 In the event that your car is stolen, some insurers may still offer a reduced deductible on the claim if there was an anti-theft device installed.
 It should be noted that the anti-theft discount is available only for approved after-market anti-theft devices.
 Most newer cars have anti-theft devices already factory installed.
 If this is the case, your car insurance premium will likely have already taken this into account.

-Before buying and installing any anti-theft device, make sure to contact your insurance company to determine whether or not it will qualify for a discount.
+Before buying and installing an anti-theft device, make sure to contact your insurance company to determine whether or not it will qualify for a discount

 Here are a few different types of anti-theft devices that could help you deter would-be thieves from stealing your car.